KilianKegel/Visual-HWTools-for-UEFI-Shell/README.md

 ## Goal
-Demonstrate how to implement useful software tools to access the Intel BayTrail (BYT) platform hardware or data structures directly ors by UEFI API.
+Demonstrate how to implement useful software tools to access the Intel BayTrail (BYT) platform hardware or data structures directly or by UEFI API.

 The projects are kept small and simple to introduce the UEFI shell